 Usually, the infections are quickly encountered and eliminated by the body defense system without even noticing.

 While in the case of AIDS, the immune system compromise to such an extent that It cannot fight back against common viral and bacterial infections.

 Why AIDs Is Dangerous & Incurable?

 In the early stages, HIV multiplies very rapidly.
-Later, it slows down and remains hidden from the body defence system for years.
+Later, it slows down and remains hidden from the body defense system for years.
 During which it gradually replicates and further weaken the system.

 Problems With Current Approaches to Cure HIV

 Currently, various Antiretroviral (ARV) drugs are mostly used in combinations.
-This drug involves the HIV replication process by targeting the reverse transcription stage.
+These drugs involve the HIV replication process by targeting the reverse transcription stage.

 However, now, after even taking Antiretroviral drugs, HIV doesn’t affect, and thus, AIDS can’t be completely cured.

-Thus, the current approaches don’t treat/eliminate HIV from patients.
+Thus, the current approaches do not treat/eliminate HIV from patients.
 Therefore, scientists drew attention by using CRISPR technology.

 What basically is CRISPR?